NEMG Iron Condor Strategy

 An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.

-Why this iron condor structure on NEMG specifically: IV rank is unavailable in the current snapshot, so regime-based timing for NEMG is inferred from ATM IV at 89.70% alone, with a market-implied 1-standard-deviation move of approximately 25.72% (roughly $4.96 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated NEMG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on NEMG should anchor to the underlying notional of $19.28 per share and to the trader's directional view on NEMG etf.
+Why this iron condor structure on NEMG specifically: NEMG IV at 81.60% is mid-range versus its 1-year history, so the credit collected on a NEMG iron condor sits in line with its long-run distribution, with a market-implied 1-standard-deviation move of approximately 23.39% (roughly $4.82 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated NEMG expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on NEMG should anchor to the underlying notional of $20.59 per share and to the trader's directional view on NEMG etf.

 NEMG iron condor setup

-The NEMG iron condor below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With NEMG near $19.28, the first option leg uses a $20.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed NEMG chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The NEMG iron condor below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With NEMG at $20.59 on that close, the first option leg uses a $22.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed NEMG chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 NEMG shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)